apache/trafficserver/doc/developer-guide/api/functions/TSAPI.en.rst

 file to determine the names of all shared plugin libraries that need to be loaded.
 The plugin.config file also defines arguments that are to be passed to each plugin's initialization function, :func:`TSPluginInit`.
-The :file:`records.config` file defines the path to each plugin shared library.
+The :file:`records.yaml` file defines the path to each plugin shared library.

 The sample :file:`plugin.config` file below contains a comment line, a blank